Compling2-Spring2022-SBU/main/README.md

 ## Class Log

+### THU 07 Apr 2022

+- We reviewed HW08.
+- We began discussion of [deterministic finite-state string transducers](readings/main-draft.pdf) (Chapter 4).
+- For Thursday Apr 07:
+  - Fork [HW09](https://github.com/Compling2-Spring2022-SBU/HW08), and complete the exercises in the folder dfst.

 ### Tue 05 Apr 2022

 - Regarding DBFTA, we went over the propositional logic example.
+Note the figure in the notes needs to be corrected.
+A working DBFTA for that example only requires one state.
 - We also saw how the "syntax tree" for propositional logic can be "spelled out" phonologically and evaluated semantically.
+- Read [Stabler
+  2019](readings/Stabler-2019-Three-Mathematical-Foundations-for-Syntax.pdf)
+  on converging trends in syntax.
 - For Thursday Apr 07:
   - Fork [HW08](https://github.com/Compling2-Spring2022-SBU/HW08).